Sitecore/Sitecore.Pathfinder/FAQ.md

 Pathfinder is aimed at the development process.

-#### _I don't want to edit items as files - I want Content Editor, Experience Editor Sitecore Rocks, or DB Browser?_

-You can use TDS or Unicorn to serialize changed items back to the Pathfinder project.
-Pathfinder supports both .item (TDS) and .yml (Unicorn) formats.

-You configure TDS or Unicorn to serialize the items to your Pathfinder project folder, and whenever you make a change on the website, make sure you serialize it, before compiling with Pathfinder.

-If you do not use TDS or Unicorn, you can serialize item using either the Sitecore Rocks serialization commands or use the Developer ribbon tab in the Content Editor.
-Make sure you config the serialization folder correctly in the web.config.

 #### _Xml is so old school / you have to type so much in Xml_

 Well, use Json or Yaml instead.